JJ/hoborg/text/text.md

 "Hell, man, I don't know.
 I'll have to get me some ride or something to carry it away, and that's gonna cost me...
 So, listen, say I give you one hundred pesos..."
 He was looking away, and drawing his hand away from the door.
 I was losing him, and it.
-"Can't go tops of two hundred".
+"Can't go tops of two hundred."

 "Show me the money."
 He said, rubbing thumb and index of his right hand at the same time.
 Luckily,